omerxx/tmux-sessionx/README.md

 - `C-r` will launch a `read` prompt to rename a session within the list
 - `C-w` will reload the list with all the available *windows* and their preview
 - `C-x` will fuzzy read `~/.config` or a configureable path of your choice (with `@session-x-path`)
+- `C-e` will expand `PWD` and search for local directories to create additional session from
 - `?` toggles the preview pane